 ELIZA JUNOR’S TIMELINE

-Eliza is born in Essequebo or Demerara to Black Isler Hugh Junor and an unknown mother, probably either a slave or a ‘free coloured’ woman.
+Eliza is born in Essequebo or Demerara to a Black Isle father, Hugh Junor (who owns a timber business there in Guyana).
+Timber was much in demand for buildings associated with sugar plantations.
+Eliza’s mother is unknown; probably either a slave or a ‘free coloured’ woman.

 The Demerary & Essequebo Royal Gazette reports on Saturday, June 8:

 ‘This is to inform the Public that the following Persons intend quitting the Colony: